johannes-qvarford/johannes-qvarford.github.io/_posts/2016-01-10-winter-dreams.md

 ## Summary

 While it wasn't always easy, we managed to crank out a good demo with interesting features.
-I learned a lot about how to effectivly work in a group and how to use a lot of programming libraries.
+I learned a lot about how to effectively work in a group and how to use a lot of programming libraries.
 I liked being a programming lead a lot, and I really enjoyed planning the project and overseeing the programmers' work, making sure they finished their tasks on time.
 Still, I sometimes struggled as a leader, and this project taught me more than anything, not to do half-measures.
 I shouldn't have given tasks to the unmotivated programmer for the sake of giving tasks, I should have consulted with the teachers, to at best be given a solution, and at worst be given input.